PasinAndrea97/BlazingDFIR/README.md

 <br>

-Same thing applies to the "-auto*" switches that will perform the same actions that "-target" & "-collect" does but using as targets the endpoints listed in ".\EndpointList.txt" file if present.
+Same thing applies to the "-auto*" switches that will perform the same actions that "-target" & "-collect" do but using as targets the endpoints listed in ".\EndpointList.txt" file if present.

 # Setup Diagram <br>